Next-Generation Data Center Assessment for Financial Organization

 Figure 1: Proposed architecture for three-tier application (sample)

 In addition to the architectural diagrams, WWT developed detailed migration plans based on AWS best practices and migration documentation designed to deliver step-by-step help for moving similar workloads to the cloud.

 Figure 2: Sample detailed migration plan for application

-Because of the work delivered by AWS and WWT, the customer‘s applications are mapped and categorized from the cloud candidacy assessment.
-In addition, they have a subset of architectural diagrams and migration plans to model moving forward.
+Because of the work delivered by WWT and AWS, the client's applications were mapped and categorized from the cloud candidacy assessment.
+In addition, they had architectural diagrams and migration plans to model moving forward.

 Lastly, high-priority gaps were discovered and documented, and we provided a recommended roadmap for closing those gaps.
 As such, the client was confident that their businesses challenges were addressed, and that they had a clear roadmap for continued cloud adoption for the future.